 Cervical spine injuries are more common in men.

 Cervical spine injuries follow a bimodal age distribution.
-The first peak in the incidence of cervical spine injuries occur in patients aged between fifteen and twenty-four years, whereas the second peak is observed in those older than fifty-five years of age.
+The first peak in the incidence of cervical spine injuries occurs in patients aged between fifteen and twenty-four years, whereas the second peak is observed in those older than fifty-five years of age.

-Anatomy of the cervical spine
+Anatomy of the Cervical Spine

 The cervical spine is made up of 7 cervical vertebrae with intervertebral disks between them and strengthened by various ligaments.